 71111.07-02 GENERAL GUIDANCE

 Apply risked informed insights together with other factors, such as engineering analysis and judgment, operating experience, previous inspection results, performance history, and renewed licensee aging management or other program actions (e.g., inspections, tests, etc.) that the licensee agreed to implement to determine which heat exchangers and/or heat sinks will be selected for review.
 Consider previously inspected heat exchangers and/or heat sinks during the last three years (to avoid undue duplication).
+Select two to four heat exchangers or heat sink samples.
+For selected heat exchangers, perform appropriate sections of 03.02 (heat exchangers cooled by service water) or 03.03 (closed loop cooling heat exchangers) as determined by the inspector.
+For selected heat sinks (other than a heat exchanger), perform appropriate sections of 03.04 or 03.05 as determined by the inspector.

 When scheduling this inspection, consider refueling outage and at-power maintenance schedules to identify opportunities to observe infrequent activities associated with risk significant heat exchangers or service water inspections/testing (e.g., heat exchanger inspections and testing, internal service water pipe inspections, external underground service water pipe inspections).